es-k/OKduck/README.md

 The [layout design](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png) and [some colors and fonts](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/colors_and_stuff.png) were provided by the course.
 The actual content and styling were done by be.

-For this simple project I took a lot more time beforehand trying to actually understand css, as well as larning to make a more responsive website.
+For this simple project I took a lot more time beforehand trying to actually understand css, as well as learning to make a more responsive website.